john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## List Comprehensions

-If want to create a list from another list, `map` isn't the only option.
-You can use a [list comprenhension](https://en.wikipedia.org/wiki/List_comprehension).
+As a secondary goal for todays grab-bag of a lecture, let's talk about some other ways we can loop over lists/data: [list comprenhension](https://en.wikipedia.org/wiki/List_comprehension).

 Here we take a list of integers and create a list of their squares using the list comprehension `[EXPRESSION for X in LIST]` syntax: